Home » IELTS Speaking: How ‘correct’ does your English have to be?

 The question

 Start by watching this video.
-It’s from a program called Practical Writing, and the focus is writing style.
-But it applies equally to speaking.
-So, while it is perfectly ‘correct’ to speak in a casual style to your friends, you need to speak in a polite, formal style to the examiner.
+It’s from a program called Practical Writing, and the focus is writing style – but it applies equally to speaking.
+While it’s perfectly ‘correct’ to speak in a casual style to your friends, you need to speak in a polite, more formal style to the examiner.
 A very simple example: you might say ‘yeah’ to a friend, but you should say ‘yes’ to an examiner.

-This does not mean that you need to speak in the same way that you write an essay.
-Typically when we are writing we use much more complex and longer sentences than would be appropriate, or even possible, when speaking.
-We also tend to use more formal vocabulary when we are writing.
-For example, you might write ‘furthermore’ in an essay, but you are very unlikely to hear someone saying it.
-They would probably say ‘and another thing’.
+This doesn’t mean you need to speak in the same way you write an essay.
+When we write, we typically use much longer and more complex sentences than would be appropriate, or even possible, when speaking.
+We also tend to reach for more formal vocabulary.
+For example, you might write ‘furthermore’ in an essay, but you’re very unlikely to hear someone say it in conversation.
+They’d probably say ‘and another thing’.

 You probably do this naturally, and unconsciously, in your own language.
-With some work, you will learn to do this in English too.
+With some work, you’ll learn to do it in English too.

 Speaking is different from writing.
 It’s quicker, and you don’t have time to make sure everything is perfect before you say it.
 The British Council LearnEnglish site points out that ‘even native speakers make mistakes when they speak in their own language, but they are always listening to themselves and correcting themselves.’